QR5.5.3 Spin Spreads

 Figure 5.14.
 Electrons align to give magnetism

-Yet particle models still postulate magnetic monopoles, particles with one magnetic pole, because Maxwell’s equations of magnetism don’t prohibit them.
-The current theory vacuum allows such speculation (Rajantie, 2016) despite no evidence, but if spin causes magnetism, monopoles can’t exist.
-This is then just another fruitless standard model search, like that for gravitons.
+Yet physicists still postulate magnetic monopoles, particles with one magnetic pole, because Maxwell’s equations of magnetism don’t prohibit them (Rajantie, 2016).
+Particle theory encourages such speculations despite no evidence, but if spin causes magnetism, monopoles are impossible, so this is just another fruitless search for particles, like that for gravitons.

 What then is the effect of spin?
-The Pauli exclusion principle lets opposite-spin electrons occupy the same point but not same-spin electrons.
-This follows if electrons spin in different regions of quantum space (4.7.1), so if one spins up and the other down, they don’t overlap, but same-spin electrons compete for the same space.
-Spin lets opposite spin electrons occupy the same point but not same spin electrons.
+The Pauli exclusion rule lets opposite-spin electrons occupy the same point of space but not same-spin electrons.
+In this model, that rule works because electrons that spin differently do so into different quantum spaces (4.7.1), so if one spins up and the other down, they don’t overlap.
+In contrast, same-spin electrons compete for the same space that only one can fill.
+Spin lets opposite-spin electrons occupy the same point, but not same spin electrons.

-As before, matter spreads a quantum distribution around itself, but now this reflects its spin as well as mass and charge.
-Spin doesn’t affect gravity much, but it does interact, as between opposite poles, opposite spins can co-exist, so in effect space deepens.
-In contrast, between same magnets, same-spins compete, so the space there is actually shallower.
+All matter spins, so the distribution of matter also includes spin, as well as mass and charge.
+Spin doesn’t affect gravity much but it does interact, as between opposite poles, opposite spins can co-exist to in effect deepen the space between them.
+In contrast, between same magnets, same-spins compete, so the space there is shallower.

-When opposite poles deepen the space between them, the network there runs faster because more quantum space means less interference.
-Matter restarts more often where the field is faster, so the magnets move together, i.e. attract.
+The effect is that when opposite poles deepen the space between them, the network there runs faster because more space means less interference, and as matter restarts more often where the field is faster, the magnets move together, i.e. attract.
 But between same poles, same-spins compete for the same space, so the network runs slower, making the magnets restart more often away from each other and move apart, i.e. repel.
 Magnets then attract or repel by biasing the speed of the quantum field between them, as charges do, but based on spin not charge.

 Charge and magnetism both involve electrons, so why don’t static charges affect magnets?
 If magnetism is a spin direction, and charge is a processing remainder, these properties won’t interact.
 Spin doesn’t change charge, and charge doesn’t change spin, so they don’t affect each other.